The Department of Environment, Land, Water and Planning (DELWP) and the Department of Jobs, Precincts and Regions (DJPR)

 The application process has four stages.
 The first stage is an online application, which involves submitting your personal information and answering a short questionnaire.
 If you make the cut, you’ll be invited to do an online psychometric test.
 If you get a satisfactory result in that testing you’ll be invited to spend half a day in a Melbourne assessment centre.
 Here you’ll participate in a group exercise, complete a written report and undertake a behavioural interview.
 The final stage is an interview with the panel, including the manager of the position, where you’ll be expected to “elaborate on your skills and achievements, and tell us about any challenges you've faced and problems you've solved”.

 If you’re successful, you’ll be formally inducted in late January.
 During this induction, you’ll get acquainted with the other grads doing the program and design your individual work plan and projected program outcomes.
 During the two-year program, you’ll complete three eight-month rotations.
 You should expect to work in at least two regional areas and potentially one metro destination, depending on your role.
 Previous graduates have completed projects in salinity, water management, public land management, biodiversity and land use planning, fire and emergency management, agriculture and community engagement.
-The majority of roles are located within the DELWP.
+The majority of roles are located within DELWP.

 Graduates in Victoria’s public service sector typically start on a salary of approximately $55,000.
 After successfully completing the grad program, you’ll ascend to the next salary band, which starts at a little over $68,000.
-The DEDJTR and the DELWP offer flexible work arrangements, as well as generous superannuation and leave entitlements.
+The DJPR and DELWP offer flexible work arrangements, as well as generous superannuation and leave entitlements.

 While doing the grad program, you’ll have the opportunity to complete courses in public speaking, policy development, project evaluation, group leadership and facilitation and community engagement.
-All those who are successfully recruited into the Science Graduate Program have an ongoing role.
+All those who are successfully recruited into the Science and Planning Graduate Program have an ongoing role.
 Towards the end of the grad program, you’ll liaise with your program coordinator and the graduate program management team about your career progression.

 The vibe of the place